A Survey on Non-Autoregressive Generation for Neural Machine Translation and Beyond: Criterion

 \textbf{Connectionist Temporal Classification~(CTC).} CTC based criteria~\cite{graves2006connectionist} compute and store partial log-probability summations for all prefixes and suffixes of the output sequence by dynamic programming to alleviate the misalignment problem.
 Libovicky~\etal~\cite{libovicky2018end} and Shu~\etal~\cite{shu2020latent} also use CTC loss to marginalize all the monotonic alignments between target and predictions, which can be written as

 where $a$ is a possible latent alignment, $\beta(y)$ denotes all possible alignments based on the CTC format.
+Shao~\etal~\cite{shaonon} further explore non-monotonic latent alignments and propose two matching objectives named bipartite matching and n-gram matching to enhance the training of NAT models.

-\textbf{N-Gram Based.} N-gram based criteria~\cite{shao2020minimizing} focus on n-gram level relationships.
+\textbf{N-Gram-Based.} N-gram-based criteria~\cite{shao2020minimizing} focus on n-gram level relationships.
 The word-level CE loss encourages NAT to generate the target tokens without considering the global correctness, which aggravates the weakness in capturing target side dependency.
 Shao~\etal~\cite{shao2020minimizing} propose an n-gram level loss function to minimize the Bag-of-Ngrams (BoN) difference between the model output and the reference sentence.
-Guo~\etal~\cite{guo2020jointly} also introduce the n-gram based dependency of target tokens to alleviate the problem of repetitive translations.
-N-gram based loss can be written as:
+Guo~\etal~\cite{guo2020jointly} also introduce the n-gram-based dependency of target tokens to alleviate the problem of repetitive translations.
+N-gram-based loss can be written as:

 where $\text{BoN-}L1$ is the L1 distance between the number of n-grams predicted by the NAT model and that in the reference sentence, which can be calculated as:

 where $g= (g_1, g_2, ... , g_n) $ is a possible n-gram set. $\text{BoN}_{Y}(g)= \sum_{t=0}^{T-n} 1\{y_{t+1:t+n} = g\}$ is the number of occurrences of $g$ in sentence $Y$. $\text{BoN}_{\theta}(g)$ denotes the BoN for a NAT model with parameters $\alpha$, which can be written as: